nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![CustomiseOrderSequenceDiagram](images/CustomiseOrderSequenceDiagram.png)

-**Note:**
+Note:

 * The lifeline for `CustomiseOrderCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Step 3.
 The user sees the new ordering after `PersonCard#setAttributes()` sets the attributes based of the new order in `preferences.json`.

-Step 4.
-The user closes the application.
+Note:

-Step 5.
-The user relaunches the application and the attributes are still in the same order that the user set previously.
+* If the user closes the application and relaunches the application, the attributes are still in the same order that the user set previously.

 #### Design consideration
 * **Alternative 1 (current choice):** Sets the order by using 4 placeholder JavaFX `FlowPane`.